wit-swps/docker-palworld-dedicated-server-wine/README.md

 >
 > **[Join us on Discord](https://discord.gg/7tacb9Q6tj)**

-This Docker image includes a Palworld Dedicated Server based on Linux and Docker.
+This Docker image includes a Palworld Dedicated Server based on Wine and Docker.

 ___